OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/3.lwm2m/index.md

     :::ShCard
     ---
     text: |
         NASA explores the unknown in air and space, innovates for the benefit of humanity, and inspires the world through discovery.
 At its 20 centers and facilities across the country – and the only National Laboratory in space – [NASA](https://www.nasa.gov/) studies <a href="https://earth.google.com/web/" target="_blank">Earth</a>, including its climate, our Sun, and our solar system and beyond.
-We conduct research, testing, and development to advance aeronautics, including electric propulsion and supersonic flight.
-We develop and fund space technologies that will enable future exploration and benefit life on Earth.
     title: |
         NASA Space Program
     subtitle: |